grafana/grafana/docs/sources/setup-grafana/configure-security/index.md

 - **Security**: Different groups of users or customers should only have access to their intended resources.
 - **Simplicity**: Reduce the scope of dashboards and resources available.
-- **Cost attribution**: Track and bill costs to their customers, departments, or divisions.
+- **Cost attribution**: Track and bill costs to individual customers, departments, or divisions.
 - **Customization**: Each group of users could have a personalized experience like different dashboards or theme colours.

-### Users in Grafana Teams
+### Users in Grafana teams

-You can organize users into [Teams] and assign them roles and permissions reflecting the current organization.
+You can organize users into [teams] and assign them roles and permissions reflecting the current organization.
 For example, instead of assigning five users access to the same dashboard, you can create a team that consists of those users and assign dashboard permissions to the team.
-A user can belong to multiple teams.

-A user can be a Member or an Administrator for a given team.
+A user can belong to multiple teams, and can be a member or an administrator for a given team.
 Members of a team inherit permissions from the team, but they cannot edit the team itself.
-Team Administrators can add members to a team and update its settings, such as the team name, team members' team roles, UI preferences, and the default dashboard to be displayed upon login for the team members.
+Team administrators can add members to a team and update its settings, such as the team name, team members, roles assigned to the team, and UI preferences.

 Teams are a perfect solution for working with a small subset of users.
 Teams can share resources with other teams.

-### Users in Grafana Organizations
+### Users in Grafana organizations

-[Grafana Organizations] isolate users from dashboards and data sources by having multiple organizations under a single instance of Grafana.
-This means users under different organizations won't share any resources such as dashboards, folders, and data sources.
+[Grafana organizations] allow complete isolation of resources, such as dashboards and data sources.
+Users can be members of one or several organizations, and they can only access resources from an organization that they belong to.

+Having multiple organizations under a single instance of Grafana allows you to manage your users in one place, while having a complete separation of resources.

-By default, organizations provide a measure of isolation within Grafana.
-They can be used to present different user experiences, which gives the appearance that there are multiple instances of Grafana within a single instance.
-However, because they lack the scalability of [Folders], we do not recommend using organizations as a way to group users.
+Organizations provide a higher measure of isolation within Grafana than teams do, and can be useful in certain scenarios.
+However, because organizations lack the scalability and flexibility of teams and [folders], we do not recommend using them as the default way to group users and resources.

+Note that Grafana Cloud does not support having several organizations per instance.

 ### Choosing between teams and organizations